mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - Email Transifex about open source plan
 - Figure out what to do with 1Password renewal
 - Ensure wiki projects & responsibilities are up-to-date
+- At some point, go through and organize GitHub issues and milestones

 ## 2023-07-11
 - **Management & administration**